SAP/openui5-docs/docs/Retrieving_Controls_21aeff6.md

 ```

 > ### Note:
-> As of version `1.96` the `sap.ui.test.matchers.I18NText` was extended to allow use of library resource bundle.
+> As of version 1.95, `sap.ui.test.matchers.I18NText` is extended to allow using library resource bundle.

 ``` js
 return new Opa5().waitFor({